sccn/sccn.github.io/tutorials/11_Scripting/automated_pipeline.md

 =====
 {: .no_toc }

 You do not have to write script to process all datasets at the same in a STUDY.
-This [video](https://www.youtube.com/watch?v=-jL3PuHD3aY) describe how to do that.
-In this section, we will do the same with script.
+This [video](https://www.youtube.com/watch?v=-jL3PuHD3aY) describe how to perform batch processing from the EEGLAB graphic interface.
+In this section, we run a similar pipeline using a script.

 <details open markdown="block">
   <summary>